Written byCiki Liu

 The same situation applies to your G-Drive external HDD.
 When you format or partition the G-Drive in Mac Disk Utility, there's no NTFS option.
 To format or partition your external hard drive to NTFS on Mac, using NTFS for Mac software is the best option.

 iBoysoft NTFS for Mac is an all-in-one solution to manage all NTFS-related issues on Mac.
 Since it's natively integrated with the macOS, you can find and choose the extended NTFS format option in Disk Utility without extra effort.
 Alternatively, you can enter the software interface to erase your drive to NTFS with one click.
 Let's see how it works the magic in detail.

 Step 1.
 Download and install iBoysoft NTFS for Mac.
 This software is upgraded to be fully compatible with macOS 10.13 and later.
-The latest macOS Ventura is also included.
+The latest macOS Sonoma is also included.

 Step 2.
 Connect the G-Drive external hard drive to your Mac computer.
 Make sure to connect the right cable and port.

 Step 3.
 Launch iBoysoft NTFS for Mac.
 All detected drives are divided and listed into two sections on the left column, including the NTFS disk section and the Other disk section.
 Under the Other disk, find the G-Drive or the partition you want to format.

 Step 4.
 Detailed information on the drive will appear on the right panel.
 Click on the Erase to NTFS button to format your external hard drive to NTFS with just one click.